 The abatement cost metric is also measured using the disabled approach to calculating policy effects.
-Costs for a given policy are calculated as a net present value of the stream of future spending effects, discounting annually at a rate of 3 percent.
-15 Cumulative emission reductions attributable to the policy are calculated over the 2022-2030 period.
-Then, the policy's average costs per ton are calculated as the sum of spending effects divided by the cumulative emission reductions attributable to the policy are calculated over the 2022-2030 period.
-16 Then, the policy's average costs per ton are calculated as the sum of spending effects divided by the cumulative emission reductions.
+Costs for a given policy are calculated as a net present value of the stream of future spending effects, discounting annually at a rate of 3 percent.15 Cumulative emission reductions attributable to the policy are calculated over the 2022-2030 period.
+Then, the policy's average costs per ton are calculated as the sum of spending effects divided by the cumulative emission reductions attributable to the policy are calculated over the 2022-2030 period.16 Then, the policy's average costs per ton are calculated as the sum of spending effects divided by the cumulative emission reductions attributable to the policy are calculated as the sum of spending effects divided by the cumulative emission reductions.